andrealommen/PHY309/assignments/hw3.md

        a) What is the maximum voltage that can be applied to the balloon?

        b)  What gas pressure inside the balloon would produce the same effect?
 What fraction of atmospheric pressure is this?
 Will it work?

+--------I'm pushing the next two problems to the next problem set when/if I teach this class next-----------------

 7. Griffiths, Chapter 2, Problem 2.43.